Free Clipart and Pictures

 1944...US General Douglas MacArthur returns to the Philippines after being

 forced to flee when the Japanese invaded the islands.
-He promised he would
+He is fulfilling the promise

 1968...Dick Fosbury wins a Gold Medal and sets an